jmalloc/grit/README.md

 you'll notice that the clone is in a subfolder of `$GOPATH` instead of `~/grit`.
 What a relief!

-If you're an avid Gopher, you are probably wondering why not just use `go get`.
+If you're an avid Gopher, you might be wondering "Why not use `go get`?".
 Well, that doesn't update the Grit index, of course!

-Now you've got two clones of `jmalloc/grit` on your system.
-This increases a number on my traffic graph, making me feel quite special.
+So now you've got two clones of `jmalloc/grit` on your system.
+This increases the counter on my traffic graph, making me feel quite special.
 Beyond that, it also brings us to our next example ...

 ### Selecting between multiple clones